 But according to Cruciani et al. 2011, the region surrounding the M91 marker is a mutational hotspot prone to recurrent mutations.
 It is therefore possible that the 8T stretch of Haplogroup A may be the ancestral state of M91 and the 9T of Haplogroup BT may be the derived state that arose by an insertion of 1T.
 This would explain why subclades A1b and A1a-T, the deepest branches of Haplogroup A, both possess the same version of M91 with 8Ts.
-Furthermore Cruciani et al. 2011 determined that the P97 marker, which is also used to identify Haplogroup A, possessed the ancestral state in Haplogroup A but the derived state in Haplogroup BT.-
+Furthermore Cruciani et al. 2011 determined that the P97 marker, which is also used to identify Haplogroup A, possessed the ancestral state in Haplogroup A but the derived state in Haplogroup BT.

-Here it seems to be saying (if I understand correctly) The implication here is that it is not clear whether haplogroup BT should be the start of the human Y-chromosome tree, or haplogroup A, and in fact that BT seems to be a better candidate from an evolutionist's point of view, because BT shares the ancestral state of a certain mutation with chimpanzees.
-However, because "the region surrounding the M91 marker is a mutational hotspot", this means that we can assume that the same mutation happened in Chimpanzees and in haplogroup BT.
+The implication here is that it is not clear whether haplogroup BT should be the start of the human Y-chromosome tree, or haplogroup A, and in fact that BT seems to be a better candidate from an evolutionist's point of view, because BT shares the ancestral state of a certain mutation with chimpanzees.
+However, be-